TOC Home back

 Illustration(s)

 Near the top is a moon face and near the bottom a sun face with small rays painted blue.
 There is a large circle of unlabeled stars connecting sun and moon.
-Inside this circle are 24 scattered stars each with a label.
+The area inside this is also filled up with stars, of which most (but not all) have a label.

 Text

 There are five lines of text at the top of the page, in a single paragraph.
-The fifth line ends with a 'signature' or 'title.
+The fifth line is interrupted by the moon drawing.

 There are 24 labels, one near each of the stars.
 There are two pieces of circular text, one around the moon and one around the sun.